nanoframework/nanoframework.github.io/articles/esp32/build_ESP32_libraries.md

 *Copy the libraries to the Esp32_tools/lib-v3.1 directory*

-Copy the nf-interpreter\targets\FreeRTOS\ESP32_DevKitC\CopyLibs.cmd to the  c:\esp32_tools\esp-idf-v3.1\examples\get-started\blink directory
+Copy the nf-interpreter\targets\FreeRTOS_ESP32\ESP32_WROOM_32\CopyLibs.cmd to the  c:\esp32_tools\esp-idf-v3.1\examples\get-started\blink directory
 Open windows command in same directory and run batch file.

-This will create and copy all the libraries and bootloader.bin to the c:\esp32_tools\libs-v3.1 directory
+This will create and copy all the libraries plus the bootloader.bin to the c:\esp32_tools\libs-v3.1 directory

-copy the updated build/include/sdkconfig.h to the nf-interpreter\targets\FreeRTOS\ESP32_DevKitC directory
+copy the updated build/include/sdkconfig.h to the nf-interpreter\targets\FreeRTOS_ESP32\ESP32_WROOM_32 directory

 ## Check/update build files